-1. Due Dates: The Department must receive completed applications on or before 4:00 PM, Daylight Savings Time, Thursday, September.
-22, 2011, at DHCD, 1800 Martin Luther King, Jr. Avenue, S.E., 1st Floor Security Desk, Washington, DC 20020.
-DHCD will set the time/date stamp clock used to register applications and will monitor the timeliness of applications.
+- 1. Due Dates: The Department must receive completed applications on or before 4:00 PM, Daylight Savings Time, Wednesday, May 30, 2012, at DHCD, 1800 Martin Luther King, Jr. Avenue, S.E., 1st Floor Security Desk, Washington, DC 20020.
+DHCD will set the time/date stamp clock to register receipt of applications and will monitor the timeliness of applications.
 Applicants may use standard or express mail services.
-However, the Department is not responsible for mail delivery and will not accept applications received after the due date and time.

-2. Form of Submission: Applicants may submit proposals for funding to DHCD for NSP funding; however, DHCD reserves the right to substitute one funding source for another in situations where the Department determines that doing so would maximize the public benefit without negatively impacting the development program.
+However, the Department is not responsible for mail delivery and will not accept applications received after the due date and time. - 2.
+Form of Submission: Applicants may submit proposals for funding to DHCD for specific funding, however, DHCD reserves the right to substitute one funding source for another in situations where the Department determines that doing so would maximize the public benefit without negatively impacting the development program.